mallorybulkley/WORMY/README.md

 end
 ```

-Querying and updating the database is made easy with WORM::SQLObject's methods like:
+Querying and updating the database is made easy with WORM::Base's methods like:
 * `::all`
 * `::count`
 * `::destroy_all`